[Updated] Gmail’s New Open Tracking Changes: What You Need to Know (and Do!)

 So, what’s going on?

-The initial concern is something known as an “open tracking pixel.”
+The initial concern is something known as an “open tracking Gmail pixel.”
 This is a tiny, invisible image (just 1×1 pixel) attached to emails sent through cold outreach or email tracking tools.
 When the email is opened, the pixel loads and signals that the message has been viewed.

 But that’s not all.

 It turns out that the issue isn’t just about open tracking pixels.
 Regular images in emails can also trigger the same warning messages or cause emails to be marked as suspicious.
-However, it’s important to note that having open tracking or images in an email doesn’t guarantee that the email will always be flagged—sometimes they are, sometimes they aren’t.
+However, it’s important to note that having Gmail open rate tracking or images in an email doesn’t guarantee that the email will always be flagged—sometimes they are, sometimes they aren’t.

 At Reply.io, we’ve been researching this issue closely.